-University of Waterloo Research Project – Developing a New Permeable Rubber Pavement
+University of Waterloo Research Project – Developing a New Rubber Porous Paving

-We are funding a 2 year study to further test & improve our product with the University of Waterloo, Department of Civil and Environmental Engineering, Centre for Pavement & Transportation Technology.
+We are funding a 2 year study to further test & improve our porous paving product with the University of Waterloo, Department of Civil and Environmental Engineering, Centre for Pavement & Transportation Technology.

-The goal of this research is to create an improved product for commercial parking applications.
+The goal of this research is to create an improved product for commercial parking applications, while remaining environmentally sustainable through use of recycled tires.
 We want to create a product that will reduce the need for expensive stormwater management systems while also helping developers comply with the need to reduce (or eliminate) stormwater runoff from their parking lots.
 We are thrilled to be working with the University of Waterloo on this exciting initiative.

-Read this article from the University of Waterloo about our research – Tackling Stormwater with Recycled Tires.
+Read this article from the University of Waterloo about our porous paving research – Tackling Stormwater with Recycled Tires.

 Researchers from the University of Waterloo were onsite at Lot42 Global Flex Campus in Kitchener to test a previous Stormflow Surfacing installation.